NEIFCA History and Background

 ‘I started my duties on 1 August 1975 and was issued with a lobster measuring stick, net measuring gauges together with a spring balance weighing scale, a telescope and my predecessor’s diary.
 After a few months the Committee agreed that we should have some form of protective clothing and I was duly issued with a duffle coat’.

 By comparison, NEIFCA inherited fifteen staff ranging from a Chief Officer, through to senior managers, fishery officers, administrative support and temporary project officers.
 All aspects of Authority work are now supported through integrated IT systems and databases including financial management, HR management, document retention and the capture of monthly fisheries catch and effort data.
 Newly appointed officers are now supplied with a wide range of enforcement and personal protective equipment including the provision of five purpose built vehicles.
 During 2000, NESFC was awarded the coveted Investors in People (IIP) standard in recognition of the improvements it had made in the personal development of staff and internal management.
-Since then the Committee has been re-assessed twice against the standard and continues to retain the award.
-The new Authority will be assessed for the first time against the IIP standard in May 2012.
+Since 2000, NEIFCA and its predecessor organisation have held and maintained the IIP standard, the authority is subject to 3 yearly reviews, most recently in May 2015 when it successfully retained the standard for a further 3 years.
+The next assessment will take place in May 2018.

 Over the years NESFC supported the building and commissioning of a number of dedicated offshore patrol and research vessels specified to protect and monitor exploited fish stocks within its District.
 To see more information visit the Patrol Vessels page.